Natural whole foods that are delicious, highly nutritious, and low in toxins are best for both health and strength. What are they?

 However, I went on to argue that our brain:body size ratio, energy requirements and stomach acid levels suggest that we are by Nature adapted to an animal-based diet that also includes fruits, rather than frugivores that also eat some meat.

-However, the good health of some hunter gatherer groups like the Hadza who get about 30% of their energy from animal products and the balance primarily from fruits and honey suggests that some people may not require 70% of energy from animal products, but somewhere between 30 and 70%.
+However, the good health of some hunter gatherer groups like the Hadza who get about 30% of their energy from animal products and the balance primarily from fruits and honey suggests the possibility that some people may not require 70% or more of energy from animal products, but somewhere between 30 and 70%.

 If I were to coin a term for an animal that primarily eats meats but also eats fruits, it would be frugicarnivore.
 If I were to coin a term for an animal that primarily eats fruits but also eats meats, it would be carnifrugivore.
 I believe we are frugicarnivores, but if I am wrong about optimum proportions, we are certainly carnifrugivores.